arthurgaudron/arthurgaudron.github.io/presentations/drones-emerging-tech/drones-emerging-tech.md

 ## The use case

-It differs from the business case, and it comes from Informations Systems literature
+It differs from the business case, and it comes from Information Systems literature

 In many ways, the use case is a manifestation of what Orlikowski (2000) called the idea of “technology in practice,” which is a perspective that starts with human action and examines how structures emerge through recurrent interactions with available technology.
 She notes that some technologies-in-practice (not all) can become institutionalized over time, but this is rarely permanent.
 Moreover, the familiar “black box” notion of technology only exists as a result of stable patterns of use (Latour, 1987).
 In observing this nascent technology, we were inside the black box and were forced to explore different possible technological–organizational connections.

-## Futur research
+## Future research

 It is likely that such characteristics will be similar for other Industry 4.0 technologies, such as AI, blockchain, and wearables—where the original application space was far from the factory.